luckycold/content/Certs/CompTIA A+.md

 - Reservations
 	- Like a static IP but managed by the DHCP server.
 Allows you to keep specific IPs for specific hosts.
 ### IP Address Configuration
-- Subnet Mask: A binary number to identify what
+- Subnet Mask: A binary number to identify what network the computers are on.
+	- E.g. 255.255.255.0